-Per Share Total

-Initial public offering price \$ \$

-Underwriting discount(1) \$ \$

-Proceeds, before expenses, to Integral Ad Science Holding Corp. \$ \$

-(1) See "Underwriting" for a description of compensation payable to the underwriters.

-We have granted the underwriters the right to purchase up to an additional 2,250,000 shares of our common stock at the initial public offering price less

-The underwriters expect to deliver the shares of common stock against payment in New York, New York on , 2021.
+official.
+Initial public offering price Underwriting discount(1) Proceeds, before expenses, to Integral Ad Science Holding Corp.
+Per Share \$ \$ \$ Total \$ \$ \$ (1) See "Underwriting" for a description of compensation payable to the underwriters.
+We have granted the underwriters the right to purchase up to an additional shares of our common s the underwriting discount. stock at the initial public o ffering price less The underwriters expect to deliver the shares of common stock against payment in New York, New York on , 2021.
+Prospectus dated , 2021